tleyden/tleyden.github.io/source/_posts/2014-06-22-running-couchbase-server-on-gce.markdown

 ## Connect to admin web UI

+The easiest way to manage a Couchbase Server cluster is via the built-in Web Admin UI.

+In order to access it, we will need to make some network changes.

 ### Expose port 8091 via firewall rule for your machine

 Go to [whatismyip.com](http://www.whatismyip.com/) or equivalent, and find your ip address.
 Eg, `67.161.66.7`